 Re-open shells to each of the three VMs.
 From

-relax filesystem permissions to ease access and then start a simple workload:sudo chmod 777 /shared cd /shared watch -n 1 "echo -n $(hostname) ' ' >> date.out; date >> date.out"
+node-brelax filesystem permissions to ease access and then start a simple workload:sudo chmod 777 /shared cd /shared watch -n 1 "echo -n $(hostname) ' ' >> date.out; date >> date.out"On

-:cd /shared tail -f date.out node-b.europe-west4-b.c.p20241007-gfs2-88.internal Mon Oct 7 16:20:49 UTC 2024 node-b.europe-west4-b.c.p20241007-gfs2-88.internal Mon Oct 7 16:20:50 UTC 2024 node-b.europe-west4-b.c.p20241007-gfs2-88.internal Mon Oct 7 16:20:51 UTC 2024 node-b.europe-west4-b.c.p20241007-gfs2-88.internal Mon Oct 7 16:20:52 UTC 2024 node-b.europe-west4-b.c.p20241007-gfs2-88.internal Mon Oct 7 16:20:53 UTC 2024
+node-cread the file that is being appended to bynode-b:cd /shared tail -f date.out node-b.europe-west4-b.c.p20241007-gfs2-88.internal Mon Oct 7 16:20:49 UTC 2024 node-b.europe-west4-b.c.p20241007-gfs2-88.internal Mon Oct 7 16:20:50 UTC 2024 node-b.europe-west4-b.c.p20241007-gfs2-88.internal Mon Oct 7 16:20:51 UTC 2024 node-b.europe-west4-b.c.p20241007-gfs2-88.internal Mon Oct 7 16:20:52 UTC 2024 node-b.europe-west4-b.c.p20241007-gfs2-88.internal Mon Oct 7 16:20:53 UTC 2024Let’s test this shared filesystem by running the same workload, on the same file, from

-.
-This will demonstrate how GFS2’s locking mechanisms ensure data integrity:watch -n 1 "echo -n $(hostname) ' ' >> date.out; date >> date.out"
+node-c.
+This will demonstrate how GFS2’s locking mechanisms ensure data integrity:watch -n 1 "echo -n $(hostname) ' ' >> date.out; date >> date.out"Open another shell to

-and follow the file to observe writes from both hosts are intermixed:tail -f /shared/date.out node-c.europe-west4-c.c.p20241007-gfs2-88.internal Mon Oct 7 16:22:49 UTC 2024 node-b.europe-west4-b.c.p20241007-gfs2-88.internal Mon Oct 7 16:22:49 UTC 2024 node-c.europe-west4-c.c.p20241007-gfs2-88.internal Mon Oct 7 16:22:50 UTC 2024 node-b.europe-west4-b.c.p20241007-gfs2-88.internal Mon Oct 7 16:22:50 UTC 2024 node-c.europe-west4-c.c.p20241007-gfs2-88.internal Mon Oct 7 16:22:51 UTC 2024 node-b.europe-west4-b.c.p20241007-gfs2-88.internal Mon Oct 7 16:22:51 UTC 2024
+node-band follow the file to observe writes from both hosts are intermixed:tail -f /shared/date.out node-c.europe-west4-c.c.p20241007-gfs2-88.internal Mon Oct 7 16:22:49 UTC 2024 node-b.europe-west4-b.c.p20241007-gfs2-88.internal Mon Oct 7 16:22:49 UTC 2024 node-c.europe-west4-c.c.p20241007-gfs2-88.internal Mon Oct 7 16:22:50 UTC 2024 node-b.europe-west4-b.c.p20241007-gfs2-88.internal Mon Oct 7 16:22:50 UTC 2024 node-c.europe-west4-c.c.p20241007-gfs2-88.internal Mon Oct 7 16:22:51 UTC 2024 node-b.europe-west4-b.c.p20241007-gfs2-88.internal Mon Oct 7 16:22:51 UTC 2024Now it’s time to test the performance.
+Stop the

-command below to start a write IOP workload from each VM concurrently.
-Observe each VM achieves half the disk provisioned IOPs, or 3K IOPs in our case, with similar latencies:fio --name=`hostname -s` --size=1G \ --time_based --runtime=5m --ramp_time=2s --ioengine=libaio --direct=1 \ --verify=0 --bs=4K --iodepth=2 --rw=randwrite --group_reporting=1 node-b: (g=0): rw=randwrite, bs=(R) 4096B-4096B, (W) 4096B-4096B, (T) 4096B-4096B, ioengine=libaio, iodepth=2 fio-3.36 Starting 1 process Jobs: 1 (f=1): [w(1)][100.0%][w=11.7MiB/s][w=3001 IOPS][eta 00m:00s] node-b: (groupid=0, jobs=1): err= 0: pid=2501: Mon Oct 7 16:42:21 2024 write: IOPS=3016, BW=11.8MiB/s (12.4MB/s)(3535MiB/300001msec); 0 zone resets slat (nsec): min=1919, max=150331, avg=4637.11, stdev=2043.55 clat (usec): min=404, max=29166, avg=657.96, stdev=192.52 lat (usec): min=407, max=29171, avg=662.60, stdev=192.85 clat percentiles (usec): | 1.00th=[ 474], 5.00th=[ 506], 10.00th=[ 529], 20.00th=[ 553], | 30.00th=[ 570], 40.00th=[ 586], 50.00th=[ 611], 60.00th=[ 627], | 70.00th=[ 652], 80.00th=[ 685], 90.00th=[ 955], 95.00th=[ 1123], | 99.00th=[ 1270], 99.50th=[ 1319], 99.90th=[ 1483], 99.95th=[ 1713], | 99.99th=[ 2671] bw ( KiB/s): min=11704, max=14024, per=100.00%, avg=12068.29, stdev=300.79, samples=600 iops : min= 2926, max= 3506, avg=3017.06, stdev=75.19, samples=600 lat (usec) : 500=4.09%, 750=82.75%, 1000=3.81% lat (msec) : 2=9.32%, 4=0.03%, 10=0.01%, 20=0.01%, 50=0.01% cpu : usr=0.32%, sys=1.57%, ctx=596311, majf=0, minf=37 IO depths : 1=0.0%, 2=100.0%, 4=0.0%, 8=0.0%, 16=0.0%, 32=0.0%, >=64=0.0% submit : 0=0.0%, 4=100.0%, 8=0.0%, 16=0.0%, 32=0.0%, 64=0.0%, >=64=0.0% complete : 0=0.0%, 4=100.0%, 8=0.0%, 16=0.0%, 32=0.0%, 64=0.0%, >=64=0.0% issued rwts: total=0,904999,0,0 short=0,0,0,0 dropped=0,0,0,0 latency : target=0, window=0, percentile=100.00%, depth=2 Run status group 0 (all jobs): WRITE: bw=11.8MiB/s (12.4MB/s), 11.8MiB/s-11.8MiB/s (12.4MB/s-12.4MB/s), io=3535MiB (3707MB), run=300001-300001msec Disk stats (read/write): nvme0n2: ios=0/911244, sectors=0/7289952, merge=0/0, ticks=0/594190, in_queue=594190, util=98.94%
+datecommands and use thefiocommand below to start a write IOP workload from each VM concurrently.
+Observe each VM achieves half the disk provisioned IOPs, or 3K IOPs in our case, with similar latencies:fio --name=`hostname -s` --size=1G \ --time_based --runtime=5m --ramp_time=2s --ioengine=libaio --direct=1 \ --verify=0 --bs=4K --iodepth=2 --rw=randwrite --group_reporting=1 node-b: (g=0): rw=randwrite, bs=(R) 4096B-4096B, (W) 4096B-4096B, (T) 4096B-4096B, ioengine=libaio, iodepth=2 fio-3.36 Starting 1 process Jobs: 1 (f=1): [w(1)][100.0%][w=11.7MiB/s][w=3001 IOPS][eta 00m:00s] node-b: (groupid=0, jobs=1): err= 0: pid=2501: Mon Oct 7 16:42:21 2024 write: IOPS=3016, BW=11.8MiB/s (12.4MB/s)(3535MiB/300001msec); 0 zone resets slat (nsec): min=1919, max=150331, avg=4637.11, stdev=2043.55 clat (usec): min=404, max=29166, avg=657.96, stdev=192.52 lat (usec): min=407, max=29171, avg=662.60, stdev=192.85 clat percentiles (usec): | 1.00th=[ 474], 5.00th=[ 506], 10.00th=[ 529], 20.00th=[ 553], | 30.00th=[ 570], 40.00th=[ 586], 50.00th=[ 611], 60.00th=[ 627], | 70.00th=[ 652], 80.00th=[ 685], 90.00th=[ 955], 95.00th=[ 1123], | 99.00th=[ 1270], 99.50th=[ 1319], 99.90th=[ 1483], 99.95th=[ 1713], | 99.99th=[ 2671] bw ( KiB/s): min=11704, max=14024, per=100.00%, avg=12068.29, stdev=300.79, samples=600 iops : min= 2926, max= 3506, avg=3017.06, stdev=75.19, samples=600 lat (usec) : 500=4.09%, 750=82.75%, 1000=3.81% lat (msec) : 2=9.32%, 4=0.03%, 10=0.01%, 20=0.01%, 50=0.01% cpu : usr=0.32%, sys=1.57%, ctx=596311, majf=0, minf=37 IO depths : 1=0.0%, 2=100.0%, 4=0.0%, 8=0.0%, 16=0.0%, 32=0.0%, >=64=0.0% submit : 0=0.0%, 4=100.0%, 8=0.0%, 16=0.0%, 32=0.0%, 64=0.0%, >=64=0.0% complete : 0=0.0%, 4=100.0%, 8=0.0%, 16=0.0%, 32=0.0%, 64=0.0%, >=64=0.0% issued rwts: total=0,904999,0,0 short=0,0,0,0 dropped=0,0,0,0 latency : target=0, window=0, percentile=100.00%, depth=2 Run status group 0 (all jobs): WRITE: bw=11.8MiB/s (12.4MB/s), 11.8MiB/s-11.8MiB/s (12.4MB/s-12.4MB/s), io=3535MiB (3707MB), run=300001-300001msec Disk stats (read/write): nvme0n2: ios=0/911244, sectors=0/7289952, merge=0/0, ticks=0/594190, in_queue=594190, util=98.94%Use Cloud Monitoring to verify the per attachment IOPs

-, aggregated by system metadata labelname
+compute.googleapis.com/instance/disk/write_ops_countmetric, filtered ondevice_name=hdb-ha-mw, aggregated by system metadata labelname:

 At this point you are free to try other workloads, reboot to simulate failure modes, and in general experiment with the ins and outs of a shared-disk filesystem.
 When you are done, delete the VMs and the shared disk to clean up.